From Engineer's Perspective to User's Perspective: Evaluation and Standardization Cases of Industrial Product Manuals

 Topic

-In addition, it was important to share the purpose of standardization within the company, as it was necessary to request the attendance of meetings and the provision of materials from busy technicians.
-The focused hearing and accurate advice from a professional perspective greatly helped in seeking cooperation within the company.
+Additionally, it was important to share the purpose of standardization within the company, as it was necessary to request busy engineers to attend meetings and provide materials.
+Focused hearings and precise advice from a professional perspective were very helpful in seeking cooperation within the company.

-Not only does it simply summarize existing manuals, but it has also been enhanced with additional value.
-In particular, the sentences have been carefully crafted to be easy to read for the intended users, and I feel that they have improved significantly compared to the old manuals.
+Not only does it simply compile existing manuals, but it also adds extra value.
+In particular, the text is expressed in a way that is easy to read, taking into consideration the intended users, and I feel it has significantly improved compared to the old manuals.

-In addition, I believe that advice based on specialized knowledge of writing will not only contribute to the clarity of the Japanese language, but also serve as a foundation for creating high-quality international manuals.
-The other team members are also satisfied with the easy-to-read layout.
-We look forward to your continued support.
+I believe that advice based on specialized knowledge of writing not only contributes to the clarity of the Japanese language but also serves as a foundation for developing high-quality overseas manuals.
+Including the improved readability of the revamped layout, other members are also satisfied with the results.
+I look forward to continuing this.

 DSC03513